eodash/eodash/docs/get-started.md

 npm install @eodash/eodash
 ```
 ## Create your eodash instance
-1. Create your repository from eodash's [config template](https://github.com/eodash/config-template).
+1. Create your repository from eodash's [instance template](https://github.com/eodash/eodash-instance-template).
 Check Github's guide on how to [Create a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#)
 2. Install dependecies:
 ```bash
 npm install